How to Get Your Legal Clients to Like You & See You as Pure Gold

 Marketers use repeated exposure to advertise products and increase sales.

 More exposure leads to an increased level of interaction, which in turn leads to increased appreciation or liking, provided, of course, that the initial response was positive.
 The same principle applies to people.
 Studies show that we like those nearest to us or those that we interact with more often.

 Effective marketing is your way of being near people; to increase exposure and get people to like you and your brand.
 By simply being around, in person, or as a brand, you will “grow” on people.
 Do you have a brand?
 Is your brand out there?

 Getting your clients to see you as pure gold

 If you want your clients to value you, you need to value yourself.
 Value is all about perception.
 People buy expensive wine because it is perceived as good wine.
-For instance, a cut price conveyancing service will not have the same prestige as a high-end property law firm.
-Where you choose to place yourself will dictate other people’s perception of you and your firm.
+For instance, a cut-price conveyancing service will not have the same prestige as a high-end property law firm.
+Where you choose to place yourself will dictate other people’s perceptions of you and your firm.